lambrospetrou/durable-utils/README.md

 - `n`: Maximum number of attempts.
 - `fn`: Async function to execute, receives current attempt number and returns a value `T`.
 - `isRetryable`: Function that determines if an error should trigger a retry.
-- `options`: Configuration object
+- `options`: Optional configuration object
     - `baseDelayMs`: Base delay for exponential backoff (default: 100ms).
     - `maxDelayMs`: Maximum delay between retries (default: 3000ms).
     - `verbose`: Enable logging of retry attempts.

-The retry delay is calculated using the "Full Jitter" approach, which helps prevent thundering herd problems, as described in Marc Brooker's post [Exponential Backoff And Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/).
+The retry delay is calculated using the "Full Jitter" approach, which helps prevent thundering herd problems, as described in Marc Brooker's AWS post [Exponential Backoff And Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/).

 Each retry attempt uses a random delay equal to `random_between(0, min(2^attempt * baseDelayMs, maxDelayMs))`.